 They were fulfilling times for Jed and Claire.
 “The first church plant was really exciting because we’d never done anything like that,” Claire recalls.
 “We started a Bible study out of our home and just a few people came at first and then it really grew.”

-During the next season in life, the couple followed God’s leading to Indianapolis and then back to Tennessee before they moved to California where they’ve been since 2009.
+During the next season in life, the couple accepted a staff position in Indianapolis and then back to Tennessee before they moved to California where they’ve been since 2009.
 Each move was a uniquely rewarding experience for the couple who had met in their native Louisiana back when Claire was singing six nights a week in local venues.
 Jed was the first to leave the Bayou State to begin pursuing a music career in Nashville.
 Claire followed.
 “We started working together and a few years into the business relationship, we both realized we were getting closer,” Jed shares.
 “That’s when we started to come together as a duo.
 It was just a natural path for our relationship to take.”

 Claire adds, “We started writing songs together and then we started changing.
 I was originally more of a pop singer and when we started merging into a duo, the songwriting took on a more country feel, so it just naturally gravitated into where we are today.”

-Recorded in Nashville, Carry You Through is filled with songs that inspire as well as challenge, and there’s a pervasive sense of hope that leaves the listener encouraged.
+Where they are today is on the comeback trail with Carry You Through, their current LP which demonstrates that the couple’s writing chops and vocal gifts have only improved with time.
+The LP was recorded in Nashville, and is filled with songs that inspire as well as challenge, and there’s a pervasive sense of hope that leaves the listener encouraged.
 Bridging elements of contemporary and classic country, Carry You Through spotlights contributions from many of Nashville’s most renowned studio musicians, including Buddy Hyatt, piano (Toto); GRAMMY®, CMA and ACM Award-winner Brent Mason, electric guitar (Blake Shelton, Shania Twain); Bobby Terry, acoustic guitar (Alan Jackson, Willie Nelson); ACM-winner Lonnie Wilson, drums (Carrie Underwood, Tim McGraw); Steve Hinson, pedal steel (Kenny Chesney, Dolly Parton); and Kevin Grantt, bass (Garth Brooks, Johnny Cash).